kslat3r/async-js-old-and-new/PITCHME.md

 ---

 * Execution happens in order, one at a time
-* Executed immediately by the event loop
+* Pushed to the call stack immediately and executed
-* Blocking functions (JavaScript is single threaded)
+* Blocking (JavaScript is single threaded)
 * Default behaviour
 * Happens very quickly on modern hardware